bdeckard92/dupUT/01-Class-Content/13-ORM/01-Activities/04-Blog-Association/README.md

 # Blog Association

-In this activity, you will modify the `Post` and `Author` models so tht they are associated with each other.
+In this activity, you will modify the `Post` and `Author` models so that they are associated with each other.

 ## Instructions